-Please note: This form is only for public bodies or organizations reporting a privacy breach.
+This form is only for public bodies or organizations reporting a privacy breach.
 Individuals concerned about a potential breach can go here for more information on making a complaint with our office.

 Privacy breaches can take many forms – from someone mistakenly sending an email containing sensitive personal information to the wrong person to a hacker stealing and exploiting someone’s information for profit.
-All breaches involve either the theft or loss of people’s personal information or a collection, use or disclosure of that information that contravenes BC’s privacy laws, the Personal Information Protection Act (PIPA) or part 3 of the Freedom of Information and Protection of Privacy Act(FIPPA).
+All breaches involve either the theft or loss of people’s personal information or a collection, use or disclosure of that information that contravenes BC’s privacy laws, the Personal Information Protection Act (PIPA) or part 3 of the Freedom of Information and Protection of Privacy Act (FIPPA).

-Privacy breaches can cause significant harm, including identity theft, risk of physical harm, humiliation and damage to personal or professional reputations, and loss of business or employment opportunities.
+A breach can cause significant harm, including identity theft, risk of physical harm, humiliation and damage to personal or professional reputations, and loss of business or employment opportunities.

-The OIPC offers guidance to organizations and public bodies to assist them making key decisions after a privacy breach occurs.
+The OIPC offers guidance to organizations and public bodies to assist them in making key decisions after a privacy breach occurs.

 Note for individuals: If you believe your personal information has been lost or improperly collected, used, disclosed or accessed by a public body or organization, your first step is to file a written complaint directly to the public body or organization.
 If you are not satisfied with the response you receive you may file a complaint.